-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 If you plan to submit an absentee ballot, you need to return your ballot by Election Day on May 19.

-The General Assembly's recently passed law to allow no-excuse absentee voting hasn't yet taken effect — so the Department of Elections advises people requesting an absentee ballot to choose Reason 2A of having a disability or an illness.
+hasn't yet taken effect — so the Department of Elections advises people requesting an absentee ballot to choose Reason 2A of having a disability or an illness.

-Voters can request online that an absentee ballot be mailed to them at elections.virginia.gov/voterinfo or by downloading and printing a request form at elections.virginia.gov/forms and then returning the completed and signed form to their local General Registrar’s office by mail, fax, or scanned attachment to an email.
+Voters can request online that an absentee ballot be mailed to them at

+and then returning the completed and signed form to their local General Registrar’s office by mail, fax, or scanned attachment to an email.
 Contact information for General Registrar offices is on the form.
 Forms are also available in Spanish, Vietnamese, and Korean.

 Voters completing a paper application are asked to choose 2A, “my disability or illness” to complete their form.
 Voters completing an online application to request an absentee ballot will need to follow the prompts and select “I have a reason or condition that prevents me from going to the polls on Election Day.”
 You will then have the option to choose “my disability or illness” as the reason for your request.